NOTABLE WOMEN OF THE BIBLE

 Naamah - Means "lovely".
-Only two with this name: the daughter of Lamech in the line of Cain, Gen4:22, and the mother of Rehoboam (a 'hidden' wife or concubine of Solomon!), the only son of Solomon.
+Only two with this name: the sister of Tubalcain, in the line of Cain, Gen4:22, and the mother of Rehoboam (a 'hidden' wife or concubine of Solomon!), the only son of Solomon.
 Some speculate that first Naamah was a wife aboard Noah's Ark, but it isn't confirmed anywhere and there's a 2-generation difference in ages.
 The name also applies to a city of Judah.
 Josh15:41

 Naomi - means "pleasant".
 She left Bethlehem with a husband and two sons, but they all died in that foreign